 Right: In tough situations, be brave and resilient.

-Wrong: She is so aggressive like a man, at work
+Wrong: She is so aggressive, just like a boy.

-Right: She is an assertive leader at work.
+Right: She is an assertive and confident girl.

 Wrong: Son, ask your sister to set the table.